Roberto Reyes Barreiro: Death

 Reyes Barreiro died in 1928 at the age of 51 in Veracruz, leaving behind a wife and ten adult children.
-Police ruled Reyes Barreiro's death a suicide, however he was found with two lethal gunshot wounds to the head from two different angles.
-Due to the suspicious circumstances of his death, it is speculated that he was assassinated by the (then) federal government in Mexico.
+Police ruled Reyes Barreiro's death a suicide; however, he was found with two lethal gunshot wounds to the head from two different angles.
+Due to the suspicious circumstances of his death, it is speculated that he was assassinated by the federal government.